OUR EXPERTISES > Due Diligence, M&A and Intellectual Property

 Every joint venture deal must be carefully planned, managed and customised for all parties’ specific businesses and needs.
 As such, we have created an operating agreement model that addresses our clients’ needs.
 Our services include supporting investors and entrepreneurs, advising on structuring as well as drafting and negotiating joint venture agreements, from the initial NDAs and MoUs down to execution.

-We also provide counsel on regional regulatory matters; thanks to our international presence (in Spain, the UK and Qatar) we can guide overseas professional services firms that are in the process of establishing offices in the UK and continental Europe and advise on cross-border mergers.
+We also provide counsel on regional regulatory matters; thanks to our international presence (in Spain, and the UK) we can guide overseas professional services firms that are in the process of establishing offices in the UK and continental Europe and advise on cross-border mergers.

 Why form a Joint Venture?